joereddington/todo.txt/workspace.md

 ## 28/05/19 07:24
 So, what was I doing yesterday?
 I was making a comic and making it easy to insert pictures into issue.

+## 28/05/19 09:53
+Hello.
+I think today's comic is going to be about FFT and coding, and writing up.

+## 28/05/19 09:57
+Ringing mum about account